codecurious-bln/basic-curriculum/terminal/index.md

     irb

 As you notice the command prompt is gone and we have entered another program on our terminal called the ruby terminal.
 Ther ruby terminal is an environment that understands and executes ruby code.
-You can try out all commands you did during this tutorial: `http://tryruby.org` which is a browser based ruby environment
+You can try out all commands you did during this tutorial: `http://tryruby.org` which is a browser based ruby environment.

+You can quite `irb` anytime by typing `exit`.

 ## Strings and Integers